sehenaoga/sehenaoga.github.io/index.md

 ## [Oscillations in Katabatic Flows](./katabatic.html)

- Katabatic means descending in Greek and when combined with the word Flow means _air flowing down a slope and moving in funny ways that not yet fully understood_.
-Especially, there is a major interest in understanding the oscillations the airflow describes along its way.
+ Katabatic means descending in Greek and when combined with the word Flow it means _air flowing down a slope and moving in funny ways that are not yet fully understood_.
+Currently, there is a major interest in understanding the oscillations the airflow describes along its way.
 [Click here to find out more](./katabatic.html).

 ## [Wind Turbine Aerodynamic Simulations](./wind_turbines.html)